salesforce-heroku-workshops/java-play-workshop/01-getting-started-with-your-app.md

   The play new command creates a new directory todo-app with the following structure:

-  `app` contains the application's core, split between models, controllers and views directories.
+  `app` contains the core part of the application, split between models, controllers and views directories.
 This is the directory where .java source files live.

-  `conf` contains all the application’s configuration files, especially the main application.conf file, the routes definition files and the messages files used for internationaligzation.
+  `conf` contains all the configuration files for the application, especially the main application.conf file, the routes definition files and the messages files used for internationaligzation.

   `project` contains the build scripts.
-The build system is based on sbt.
+The build system is based on [Simple Build Tool (SBT)](http://www.scala-sbt.org/).
 But a new play application comes with a default build script that will just works fine for our application.

   `public` contains all the publicly available resources, which includes JavaScript, stylesheets and images directories.